marklove5102/DLLInjectionDetector/README.md

 ``DLLInjectionDetector.exe -m``  : Start in monitoring mode (monitoring only)
 ``DLLInjectionDetector.exe -g``  : Start in guard mode (blocking dll injections)

 Afterwards the DLLInjectionDetector is ready and waiting for DLL injection attempts.
-You can use the TestDLL.dll provided with the solution for example.
+For this purpose, you can use the TestDLL.dll provided with the solution, for example.

 ## A Brief Introduction to DLL Injection